- What We Do

 firstname.lastname@example.org / (616) 531-9102

 Trent Wieringa is Associate Vice President for Colliers International-West Michigan and has a bachelor’s degree in Finance and Marketing from Grand Valley State University.
 At Colliers, Trent calls on clients to better understand their needs and then physically tours the marketplace to find the best solutions to those needs.
 His detailed research, evaluation of potential assets, and willingness to actively search the market makes Trent an invaluable asset to his clients.
 Trent is also the grandson of one of our founders, carrying on a legacy!
-He lives with his wife, Chelsea, near Grand Rapids, MI.
+He lives in Grand Rapids, MI and has one child with his wife, Chelsea.

-Our Board of Directors will be adding members in 2018.
+Our Board of Directors will be adding members in 2019.
 Sign up for our newsletter to stay informed on our growing staff and leadership!